 The question of interfaith worship has been less controversial in America than in Rome: in the past several decades, the number of interfaith services of worship, including prayer, has increased almost exponentially.
 Planning such services can be an important exercise in interreligious understanding, as all faith traditions do not share the same understanding of God or look at the world in the same way.
 All do not pray, and those that do may not think of prayer in the same way.
 Does a faith tradition have to compromise its beliefs in order to worship together?
 Is it appropriate for a Christian to mention Jesus Christ or to pray “in Jesus’ name” if members of other traditions are present?
 Any attempt at interfaith worship must address these concerns.
 For many, interfaith worship is most authentic when each contributes in the ways and language distinctive to his or her own tradition: each listening, learning, and participating to the extent possible in the prayers of the others.

 During the first Persian Gulf War, all across America there was a burst of local bridge-building, as many Jews and Christians reached out for the first time to the mosque across town.
-There were hundreds of interfaith prayer services, including one at Hsi Lai temple in Hacienda Heights where people of all faiths gathered in the great hall dominated by Amida Buddha to pray for peace.
+There were hundreds of interfaith prayer services, including one at the Hsi Lai Buddhist Temple in Hacienda Heights where people of all faiths gathered in the great hall dominated by Amida Buddha to pray for peace.
 In downtown Springfield, Massachusetts, Jewish, Muslim, and Christian clergy joined to pray for peace.
 Said one of the clergy, “We believe that Jews, Christians and Muslims have lived together peacefully and in harmony in the Greater Springfield area for many years.
 And we believe, just as we live together peacefully, our brothers in Israel and Gaza and the West Bank can live together in peace if they get to know each other as we have come to know each other here.”

 As national and world events unfold, prayers for peace, repentance, and understanding have joined Christian, Muslim, and Jewish communities in dozens of American cities and towns.
 Inspired by the historic “handshake” between Prime Minister Yitzhak Rabin and P.L.O. leader Yasser Arafat on September 13, 1993, Cleveland’s Temple Ner Tamid invited Muslim clergyman Imam Rahman to offer prayers during the Yom Kippur service.
-It was said to be the first time ever anywhere in the world that a Muslim leader had participated in Yom Kippur prayers.
+It was believed to be the first time anywhere in the world that a Muslim leader had participated in Yom Kippur prayers.

 The tragedy of September 11th, 2001 sparked interfaith prayer services across the nation and brought many such efforts into the national spotlight.
-Thousands gathered in Yankee Stadium twelve days after the terrorist attacks for a multifaith prayer service led by Jewish, Hindu, Muslim, Sikh, Protestant, Catholic, Greek Orthodox, and civic leaders as well as several celebrities including James Earl Jones, Oprah Winfrey and Bette Midler.
+Thousands gathered in Yankee Stadium twelve days after the terrorist attacks for a multifaith prayer service led by Jewish, Hindu, Muslim, Sikh, Protestant, Catholic, Greek Orthodox, and civic leaders as well as several celebrities including James Earl Jones, Oprah Winfrey, and Bette Midler.

 These interfaith services, however, have not been without controversy.
-A Missouri Synod Lutheran pastor, the Rev. David H. Benke, was later suspended and then reinstated by his denomination for participating in the Yankee Stadium event after 9/11.
+A Missouri Synod Lutheran pastor, the Reverend David H. Benke, was later suspended and then reinstated by his denomination for participating in the Yankee Stadium event after 9/11.
 A New York Times article quotes one church leader who articulated his concern: “To participate with pagans in an interfaith service and, additionally, to give the impression that there might be more than one God, is an extremely serious offense.”
 Ten years later, the planning committee for the commemoration service, also held at Yankee Stadium, drew criticism for not inviting participation by any religious leaders.

 In 2012, thousands gathered in gurdwaras, churches, temples, and public squares across the country in the days and weeks following the tragic shooting at a gurdwara in Oak Creek, Wisconsin.
 Sikhs and non-Sikhs alike came together to mourn those who were killed and to show support for their neighbors.
-In Boston’s Trinity Church, Copley Square, an estimated 1500 people gathered for “A Service Rooted in the Sikh Tradition: A Demonstration of Solidarity and Support” hosted by local Christian, Jewish, and Muslim groups and featuring Sikh musicians from local gurdwaras.
+In Boston’s Trinity Church in Copley Square, an estimated 1500 people gathered for “A Service Rooted in the Sikh Tradition: A Demonstration of Solidarity and Support” hosted by local Christian, Jewish, and Muslim groups and featuring Sikh musicians from local gurdwaras.
 The event was followed by a langar meal offered by the Sikh community.

 Another common occasion for interfaith worship and action is on national holidays: Thanksgiving, for instance, today is often construed as a religious, but non-sectarian holiday.
 A multitude of communities host interfaith Thanksgiving services, from the local maritime center in Port Townsend, Washington to the Church of Jesus Christ of Latter Day Saints Assembly Hall in Salt Lake City’s Temple Square.
 Martin Luther King, Jr. Day increasingly is known as a day of interfaith worship and of community service.
-In Atlanta, the service commemorating and celebrating the life of Dr. Martin Luther King, Jr. has long been an interfaith service involving Catholics, Protestants, Jews, Muslims, Hindus, Bahá’ís, and Buddhists from the city.
+In Atlanta, Georgia, the service commemorating and celebrating the life of Dr. Martin Luther King, Jr. has long been an interfaith service involving Catholics, Protestants, Jews, Muslims, Hindus, Bahá’ís, and Buddhists from the city.
 This service, like many others, often follow a pattern of sequential prayer, each in the style and distinctive vocabulary of his or her own tradition.

 During interfaith services, people can come together to celebrate, to mourn, to commemorate, and also to protest.
 In 1995, in Brodheadsville, Pennsylvania, Hindus and Christians joined together at a Salesian Monastery for a special “Christmas puja.”
 Holocaust Remembrance Day brought people together in September of 1992, in St. Louis, Missouri, where representatives of Christian, Jewish, Buddhist, Sikh, and Hindu communities joined Native Americans for an interfaith service that took place at a powwow.
-A shared opposition to the death penalty joined San Diego Buddhists, Christians, and Jews on the night before the 1992 scheduled execution of Robert Alton Harris, the first person to be executed in California in twenty-five years.
+A shared opposition to the death penalty joined San Diego Buddhists, Christians, and Jews on the night before the 1992 scheduled execution of Robert Alton Harris, the first person to be executed in California in 25 years.
 California People of Faith, a non-profit whose mission is to end the death penalty in that state, regularly holds multifaith vigils; statements from Protestant, Catholic, and Orthodox Christians, Buddhist, Jain, Jewish, Muslim, Native American, and Unitarian Universalist groups in support of abolishing the death penalty are catalogued on CPF’s website.
 In 2007, the Brattleboro Area Interfaith Initiative in Vermont hosted a “Fast Day for Peace” on Columbus Day as a means of “rejecting the image of conquest and domination associated with the event.”
 In 2011 and 2012, the national Occupy Movement often incorporated interfaith gatherings, establishing interfaith tents and hosting multi-faith prayer circles.

 Finally, there are places in America that have been specifically built for interfaith worship and for use by different traditions, contributing in striking ways to the American architectural landscape.
-The Rothko Chapel in Houston, housing fourteen paintings by American artist Mark Rothko, is dedicated to the vision of a world community; its doors are open to people of every faith.
-Downtown Dallas’ Chapel of Thanksgiving, with its dramatic spiraling stained glass window, brings together people from all faiths to express what all have in common—a sense of gratitude for the gifts of life.
+The Rothko Chapel in Houston, Texas, housing fourteen paintings by American artist Mark Rothko, is dedicated to the vision of a world community; its doors are open to people of every faith.
+Downtown Dallas’ Chapel of Thanksgiving, with its dramatic spiraling stained glass window, brings together people from all faiths to express what all have in common: a sense of gratitude for the gifts of life.
 College and university campuses, airports, and hospitals are increasingly finding ways of offering adaptable spaces to accommodate the increasing religious diversity of students, passengers, staff, and patients.
 A research team from the University of Manchester in the United Kingdom has catalogued many of these spaces in the United States and around the world.
 Their research, “Multifaith Spaces: Symptoms and Agents of Change” has been compiled as a traveling exhibit and website.